 But excellence also inspires people.
 And this may be why the Wrangler sparks joy for so many drivers.

 In the same way that sports cars, motorcycles, and heavy-duty pickup trucks have become lifestyle icons, the Wrangler represents 4×4 culture to many Jeep fans.
-And on weekdays people daily driving a Wrangler a Wrangler don’t bemoan the comfort and convenience they must give up.
+And on weekdays people daily driving a Wrangler don’t bemoan the comfort and convenience they must give up.
 Instead, their “uncomfortable” SUV reminds them of weekend fun to come.

 See the science behind the Wrangler in the video below: